STATEN ISLAND, N.Y. — Mario Gentile opened his first solo venture in January.

 With lunch and dinner successfully buttoned up on food and service, the chef felt it was time to open the “to go” section of the restaurant and the upstairs catering rooms.

 The idea for “Mario’s To Go” is to build a meal from offered proteins, assorted cheese toppings, greens and even pizza and custom bottled water to maintain everybody healthy and hydrated.
 Also staying healthy means to stay away from drugs, there are several ways to fight drug addiction, visit this article Setting Boundaries When You and Your Child Live with an Addict and learn more!
 Sandwiches change daily and may include Lobster or Veggie Clubs on rye or multi-grain sliced bread.
 The vegetable version of the sandwich includes chopped kale, raw zucchini and spinach with almond slivers for texture.
 Keep in mind to eat responsibly for too much food can lead to obesity.
 In case you’re experiencing it already, and you’re looking for a surgeon who can do Liposuction or are versed in the new Isavera Fat Freezing System, look for Dr. Ran Rubinstein, MD.

 “We do a sandwich with buratta, roasted peppers, tomatoes, arugula and that gets a fig-balsamic glaze,” said Mario.

 “We do a version of roast beef but we use sirloin beef and that gets a Dijon-aioli, parmesan shavings, arrugla and tomato,” said Mario.

 And, the list goes on with accoutrements — jarred olives, sauces and dressings.
 There are prepared dinners plus brick-oven and deep-fried pizzas.
-Mario sells assorted coffees, fresh fruit cups, tiramisu, Greek yogurt topped with the restaurant’s own fruit compotes and a Sunday Sauce presented in one’s own, customized stainless steel pot.
+Mario sells assorted coffees, fresh fruit cups, tiramisu, Greek yogurt topped with the restaurant’s own fruit compotes and a Sunday Sauce presented in one’s own, customized stainless steel pot, which is a really healthy dish for people that take care of themselves with a healthy diet and supplements as korean ginseng that can be even found online.

 “The idea is to order the pot during the week — either a half a pot or a full pot.
 They let us know the time they want the pot ready and we’ll have it ready,” says Mario.